What Are Nausea and Vomiting?

-- Avoiding solid food until the vomiting episode has passed
+- Avoid solid food until the vomiting has passed.

-- If vomiting and diarrhea last more than 24 hours, an oral rehydrating solution such as Pedialyte should be used to prevent and treat dehydration.
+- If vomiting and diarrhea last more than 24 hours, use an oral rehydrating solution you can get at the drugstore.

-- Pregnant women experiencing morning sickness can eat some crackers before getting out of bed or eat a high protein snack before going to bed (lean meat or cheese).
+- Pregnant women who have morning sickness can eat crackers before getting out of bed.
+You can also eat a high-protein snack, like lean meat or cheese, before going to bed.

 How Can I Prevent Nausea?

-- Eat small meals throughout the day instead of three large meals.
+- Eat small meals throughout the day instead of three large ones.